 Board-certified clinical psychologist, Dr. Aaron Weiner, PhD, states, “The psychological aspect of masks we need to be most worried about for children is that they internalize the idea that the world outside, and the people living in it, are inherently dangerous.
 This perspective can lead to long-lasting anxiety disorders, and difficulty with their ability to function socially after guidelines are relaxed.”

 Many of the masked adults are suffering from these negative effects, too.

 I posted a photo on my social media feed of a group of women enjoying ourselves, mask-less, at a rejuvenating and healing five-day retreat.
-There was a wide variety of women of all ages (20’s through 70’s), nationalities, religions, and color, in attendance.
+There was a wide variety of women of all ages (20’s through 70’s), of various nationalities, races, and religions, in attendance.
 We were 35 women in total.

 One person wrote on my FB feed: